Kitware/CMake/Help/prop_tgt/LINK_INTERFACE_LIBRARIES.rst

 value of the variable CMAKE_LINK_INTERFACE_LIBRARIES if it is set when a target is created.
 This property is ignored for STATIC libraries.

-This property is overriden by the INTERFACE_LINK_LIBRARIES property if policy CMP0022 is NEW.
+This property is overridden by the INTERFACE_LINK_LIBRARIES property if policy CMP0022 is NEW.

 This property is deprecated.
 Use INTERFACE_LINK_LIBRARIES instead.